DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 subsystem](https://www.kernel.org/doc/Documentation/cgroups/freezer-subsystem.txt).
 There is one caveat: `ptrace()`ing a frozen process will block, rendering this approach unfit for our purposes.
 It might nevertheless prove beneficial to freeze everything first and then sort out the mess afterwards.
-We have recently seen malware that forks children at a high frequency meking it hard to stop all processes.
+We often see malware that forks children at a high frequency that are hard to stop inas a whole.
 This might be a way to tackle this problem; watch this space for updates :-)

 Preserve original location of executable (plus a broken symlink of file was deleted) and the contents:
 ```sh